How Long Does a Background Check Take?

 1. Keep Relevant Information Ready

-Depending on the scope of the background search, candidates should be asked to provide critical information, such as former employer names, addresses, dates of employment, educational degrees, and so on.
-The screening process will be much smoother if the applicant has all the information required on hand and can provide it to the background screening provider quickly.
+Depending on the scope of the background search, candidates may be asked to provide information, such as alias names, addresses, dates of employment, educational degrees, and other relevant details.

-False/inaccurate personal identifier information or past employment/education details can add a day or more to the screening process.
-Candidate honesty will go a long way in keeping turnaround times down.
+Providing false or inaccurate personal identifier information or past employment/education details can add one or more days to the screening process.
+Data accuracy goes a long way in reducing turnaround times.
+An experienced research team will work to ensure data accuracy before time-consuming searches are initiated.

-Background screening providers, such as Peopletrail are bound by guidelines of the Fair Credit Reporting Act to double-check the information that is conflicting or adverse in nature before including it in the report.
-This quality assurance step may seem to slow down the process when in reality, it significantly mitigates the number of inaccuracies, disputes, and potential lawsuits, all of which significantly extend timelines.
+Background screening providers, such as Peopletrail, are bound by the guidelines of the Fair Credit Reporting Act to verify the accuracy of conflicting or adverse information before including it in the report.
+This quality assurance step may add time to the process in some instances.
+Still, it significantly mitigates the number of inaccuracies, disputes, and potential lawsuits, all of which require time in the long run.

 In certain situations, it becomes necessary for screening providers to contact candidates directly for missing pieces of information.
-Cooperation is important for more streamlined facilitation.
 Contacting a candidate is generally required if the provider encounters an unresponsive former employer or academic institution.
-Candidates can help in such situations by providing alternate proofs, such as W-2s or old pay stubs and copies of diplomas.
+Candidates can help in such situations by providing alternate proofs, such as W-2s or old pay stubs, and copies of diplomas.

 Peopletrail Background Screening

-It’s true that the time it takes to complete a background check can vary significantly.
-But for most clients, Peopletrail boasts a national average of 1.6 days with real-time updates on delays.
-While instant background checks shouldn’t be the expectation, our screening specialists can often turn a three-day waiting period into one business day.
-Learn more about what we do during that time.
+The time it takes to complete a background check can indeed vary significantly.
+However, in most cases, the national average should be between one and two business days, with real-time updates on any delays.
+While instant background checks shouldn’t be the expectation, experienced screening specialists can often reduce a three-day waiting period to one business day.